Raimi Merritt

 Raimi Merritt is a professional wakeboarder and is one of the top female athletes in the sport of wakeboarding.

 Early life and education

-Raimi Merritt was born on April 12, 1993 in Lantana, FL.
-She is the daughter of Gina Merritt, and Steve Merritt who is a former world champion barefoot water skier.
-Raimi is the youngest daughter of 3 other siblings.
+Raimi Merritt was born on April 12, 1993, in Lantana, Florida.
+She is the daughter of Gina Merritt, and Steve Merritt, who is a former world champion barefoot water skier.
+Raimi is the youngest daughter of three other siblings.
 Growing up she attended kindergarten in a regular school, but that is the only year she attended in a regular school.
 After that, she was homes-schooled through her senior year of high school.
 Being home schooled allowed her to travel the world with her family.
 It also helped advance her wakeboarding career by having the chance to wakeboard every day and participating in many tournaments around the world that she otherwise would not have been able to go to.
 Since she graduated high school, she is currently taking college courses to obtain a business degree.